 Whether you are novice, experienced or looking to go down the professional route in any area of the industry, this course is for you.

-Following in the footsteps of our adult Applied Behaviour Course, it covers 6 modules and is teen friendly; fun, interactive with a practical element.
+Following in the footsteps of our adult Applied Equine Psychology Course, it covers 6 modules and is teen friendly; fun, interactive with a practical element.

-The course aims to equip you with an understanding of how to manage, handle and train horses in a way that meets their physical and emotional needs.
-It allows for improved safety, a positive relationship, less conflict, and more enjoyable, ethical and effective training.
+The course aims to equip you with the knowledge & skills to manage and interact with horses in a way that meets their physical and emotional needs.
+It promotes improved safety, a positive relationship, less conflict, and a more enjoyable ethical approach.

 You will gain new skills in: